SMARTSENS: Smart wear for sensing the neuromusculoskeletal system during human movement in vivo

 SMARTSENS proposes a fully wearable, non-invasive solution to monitor a range of clinically relevant neuromuscular parameters, which currently could only be extracted in constrained laboratory settings via lengthy procedures.

-• Enables measuring such information during daily life activities.
+• Enables measuring information during daily life activities

-• Utilizes a sensorized smart wear that is unobtrusive and rapid to wear.
+• Utilizes sensorized smart wear that is unobtrusive and rapid to wear

-This will enable continuous monitoring of the human neuromusculoskeletal system, which will disrupt current movement-measuring and diagnostic systems by enabling a causal understanding of the activity of neural and musculoskeletal structures in vivo at a resolution not considered before.
+This will enable continuous monitoring of the human neuromusculoskeletal system, which will disrupt current movement-measuring and diagnostic systems.
+It will allow for a causal understanding of the activity of neural and musculoskeletal structures in vivo at a resolution not considered before.

 Financiële details & Tijdlijn